winbench/bench/docs/src-content/ref/config.md

 * Default: `true`
 * Type: Custom/Site

+### RegisterInUserProfile {#RegisterInUserProfile}

+* Description: A switch to control if the Bench apps are registered in the current Windows user profile.
+* Data Type: boolean
+* Default: `false`
+* Type: Custom

+### UseRegistryIsolation {#UseRegistryIsolation}

+* Description: A switch to activate the registry isolation mechanism for adorned executables.
+* Data Type: boolean
+* Default: `true`
+* Type: Custom

 ### ProjectRootDir {#ProjectRootDir}

 * Description: The path to the directory where projects are stored.